 - Raw whole milk from grass-fed animals (calcium, arachidonic acid, vitamins A and D).

 - Fish eggs (vitamins A and D).

 - Small whole fish (calcium, vitamins A and D).

 - Shell fish (vitamins A and D).

-Personal note: When you can’t get quality calcium and vitamins A and D from the foods listed above, I recommend Standard Process Calcium Lactate Powder and Green Pasture Fermented Cod Liver Oil for vitamin D.
+Personal note: When you can’t get quality calcium and vitamins A and D from the foods listed above, I recommend Standard Process Calcium Lactate Powder and Standard Process Tuna Oil, or Green Pasture Fermented Cod Liver Oil for vitamin D.

 Note from Maria: I am a Certified Natural Health Professional, CNHP, not a medical doctor.
 I do not diagnose, prescribe for, treat, or claim to prevent, mitigate, or cure any human diseases.
 Please see your medical doctor prior to following any recommendations I make in my blogs or on my website.